d-smith/roll/README.md

 http://localhost:3000/oauth2/authorize?client_id=111-222-3333&response_type=token&redirect_uri=http://localhost:2000/oauth2_callback
 </pre>

-Note that you need to use the APIKey as the client_id parameter, and the redirect_uri registered for the application.
+Note that you need to use the ClientID as the client_id parameter, and the redirect_uri registered for the application.

 The url will present you with an authorization page.
 Fill in some credentials and click approve, or go straight to deny.
 The browser will be redirected to your registered callback - if you use the supplied callback server it will display your